 A heatmap gives you a graphical representation of your site data.
 It allows you to see how people engage with your website, such as what links they click on, which section of your page they are most interested in.
 It is essential to understand your users' behavior and use it to your advantage if you want an engaged audience and a higher conversation rate.

 Your Heatmap shows the most clicked linked percentage.
-For the more visually appealing representation of your data, you can click show colors and your data percentage will change to the various shades of different colors, such as the most visited in red, and least clicked links in blue.
+For the more visually appealing representation of your data, you can click show colors.
+Your data percentage will change to the various shades of different colors, such as the most visited in red and least clicked links in blue.

 You can also build a heatmap if you want to go a little further and create your in-depth google analytics heatmap that you can monitor by the hours.